Francis Moran (cardinal): Cardinal

 During his episcopate, Moran consecrated 14 bishops (he was the principal consecrator of William Walsh, Michael Verdon, Patrick Vincent Dwyer, Armand Olier and also assisted in consecrating Patrick Clune, among others).
 He ordained nearly 500 priests, dedicated more than 5,000 churches and professed more than 500 nuns.
 He made five journeys to Rome on church business between 1885 and 1903, but did not participate in the papal conclave of 1903 because of the relatively short notice and the distance, making it impossible for him to reach Rome within 10 days of the death of Pope Leo.

 Moran was a strong supporter of Federation, and in November 1896 attended the People's Federal Convention in Bathurst.
 In March 1897 Moran stood as a candidate election of ten delegates from New South Wales to the Australasian Federal Convention.
 Although he stated he would not attend the Convention in any official capacity, but in a solely individual one, his candidacy sparked a sectarian reaction.
-29 percent of voters gave one of their ten votes to Moran, but he came only thirteenth in number of total votes,and was not elected.
+29 per cent of voters gave one of their ten votes to Moran, but he came only thirteenth in number of total votes and was not elected.

 From 1900 to 1901, Moran's leadership survived a crisis when his personal secretary, Denis O'Haran, was named as co-respondent in the divorce case of the cricketer Arthur Coningham.
 Moran vigorously defended O'Haran and a jury found in his favour.

 Moran died in Manly, Sydney, in August 1911, aged 80.
 A quarter of a million people (the largest crowd ever to gather in Australia until that date) witnessed his funeral procession through the centre of Sydney.
 He is buried in St Mary's Cathedral, Sydney.